 [END LIST]

 The set of weights estimated in the previous step guarantees that covariates are balanced.
 Some clinicians would like to see that this is true.
-The computer can reassure them by providing rates of covariates among treated (cases) and untreated groups (controls).
+The computer can reassure them by providing the rates of covariates among treated (cases) and untreated groups (controls).
 The following SQL shows the rate of medical history covariates after the use of weights.

 [LIST FORMAT]